Braves vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Braves vs. Cubs: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Bryce Elder is starting for the Atlanta Braves on Saturday against Nico Hoerner and the Chicago Cubs.
-First pitch is at 2:20 PM ET at Wrigley Field.
+Justin Steele will take the mound for the Chicago Cubs looking to shut down Ronald Acuna Jr. and the Atlanta Braves on Sunday at 2:20 PM ET.

-The Braves are listed as -150 moneyline favorites for this matchup against the Cubs (+125).
+The Cubs are +105 moneyline underdogs in this matchup with the Braves (-125).

 Rep your team with officially licensed Braves gear!
 Head to Fanatics to find jerseys, shirts, and much more.